 When sharing joint account data, a notification email or text (depending upon the preferred communication channel) will be sent to all joint account holders each time data sharing has started, and when data sharing has stopped for that joint account.
 Account holders must log into Customer Dashboard for more information.

 How do I manage data sharing for my account(s)?

 Once you have authorised sharing of your personal data, you will receive access to your Customer Dashboard.
-Through this dashboard, you are able to view each of your data sharing consents, including the accredited providers that you have consented to share your data with, the specific accounts shared with each provider, and the time period you have nominated for each data sharing consent.
-You are able to and easily manage your consents through this dashboard.
+Through this dashboard, you can view each of your data sharing consents, including the accredited providers that you have consented to share your data with, the specific accounts shared with each provider, and the period you have nominated for each data sharing consent.
+You can and easily manage your consents through this dashboard.